IN CASE OF SICK, INJURED, OR ORPHANED WILDLIFE:

 Rescuing, rehabilitating, and releasing wildlife since 1991

-Our mission is to support and advocate for wildlife through rehabilitation, education, community outreach, and partnerships in order to promote sustainable and healthy eco-systems in Napa County for the present and future generations
+Our mission is to support and advocate for wildlife through rehabilitation, education, collaboration and community engagement, in order to promote sustainable and healthy ecosystems in Napa County for present and future generations.

 Attention rural & agricultural landowners: